kathsherratt/kathsherratt.github.io/README.md

 ### My work

+All of my work is openly available, from concept to code to publication.
+If you are interested in any of my work and can't find it, please contact me.

 - PhD by prior publication:
   - [Collaborative outbreak modelling for decision support: evaluating trade-offs from multi-model combination](https://researchonline.lshtm.ac.uk/id/eprint/4674767/)
 - [Papers](https://scholar.google.com/citations?user=sX3wiBAAAAAJ&hl=en)